NBA Finals Suns-Bucks: Here's What Devin Booker Said On Saturday

 Booker and the Phoenix Suns have a 2-0 lead in the NBA Finals series over the Milwaukee Bucks heading into Game 3.

-The Milwaukee Bucks are 4-point favorites in Game 3 of the NBA Finals against the Phoenix Suns on Sunday night, according to FanDuel.
+The Milwaukee Bucks are 4.5-point favorites in Game 3 of the NBA Finals against the Phoenix Suns on Sunday night, according to FanDuel.

 Related stories on NBA basketball

-- PACERS INTRODUCE RICK CARLISLE: Last week, the Indiana Pacers had a zoom press conference for new head coach Rick Carlisle.
+- PACERS INTRODUCE RICK CARLISLE: The Indiana Pacers had a zoom press conference to introduce new head coach Rick Carlisle.
 The NBA Champion head coach spent the last 13 years in Dallas with the Mavericks, and he returns to Indiana, where he has already been an assistant coach and a head coach.
 CLICK HERE.

 - PACERS HIRE LLOYD PIERCE AS ASSISTANT COACH: The Indiana Pacers have hired former Atlanta Hawks head coach Lloyd Pierce to be their lead assistant coach on Rick Carlisle's new coaching staff, according to ESPN's Adrian Wojnarowski.
 Pierce spent two and a half seasons as the head coach of the Hawks before being fired in the middle of this season.
 He's also been an assistant for the Grizzlies, 76ers, Cavaliers and Warriors.
 CLICK HERE.